History of in vitro fertilisation: Recognition

 Robert Edwards was awarded the 2010 Nobel Prize in Physiology or Medicine "for the development of in vitro fertilization".
 Steptoe and Jean Purdy were not eligible for consideration as the Nobel Prize is not awarded posthumously.
 Carl Wood was dubbed "the father of IVF (in vitro fertilisation)" for having pioneered the use of frozen embryos.

-Statistics of successful IVF treatments
+Success of IVF

 In the US, ART cycles started in 2006 resulted in 41,343 births (54,656 infants), which is slightly more than 1% of total US births.
-In 2012 it was estimated that five million children had been born worldwide using IVF and other assisted reproduction techniques.

 The Society for Assisted Reproductive Technology (SART) reported that in 2012 alone IVF resulted in about 61,740 babies born in the United States.
 The CDC estimates that IVF results in about 1 to 2 percent of births in the United States every year.

-It is estimated that in 2016 IVF resulted in about 76,930 live-born infants in a single year in the United States.
-As of 2015 over one million babies have been born as a result of IFV in the U.S. and over 8 million world wide.
+In 2016, IVF resulted in an estimated 76,930 live-born infants in the United States.
+As of 2015 over one million babies have been born as a result of IVF in the U.S. and over 8 million worldwide.